PhungXuanAnh/tech-note/devops/slack/slack_slash_command.md

-# 4. Test3 command - Using slash command with slack view
+# 4. Test3 command - Using slash command with slack modals

-Dialog is restricted than view in slack
+Dialog is restricted than modals in slack

 ## 4.1. setup api server